-When it comes to electrical installations, selecting the correct cable size is crucial for ensuring both safety and efficiency.
-Choosing the right cable type isn’t just about picking a length and diameter – it involves considering a range of factors such as current capacity, voltage drop, installation conditions, and more.
+Choosing the right cable type isn’t just about picking a length and diameter – it involves considering a range of factors such as current capacity, voltage drop and installation conditions.
+Poor choices can lead to cables overheating, insulation breakdown, long term energy loss and losses in running costs.

 What is cable size?

 To a novice, cable size may just sound like the length and diameter of a cable.
-However, those electrically-minded will tell you that cable size actually refers to the physical and electrical characteristics of an electrical cable, which determine its suitability for specific applications.
+However, those electrically-minded will tell you that cable size actually refers to the physical and electrical characteristics (also usually referred to as a cross sectional area) of an electrical cable, which determine its suitability for specific applications.

 Why is cable size important?